storj/storj/docs/design/garbage-collection.md

 ## Design
 ### Deletion Process
 - The uplink should send a “DataDeletionReport” to the satellite with the list of pieces and corresponding storage nodes it has been unable to delete
-- The satellite responds with a message indicating if there are still k nodes detaining pieces of the segment.
+- The satellite responds with a message indicating if there are still *k* nodes detaining pieces of the segment.
 If there are, the delete process has failed.
 - The satellite keeps track of undeleted pieces and corresponding storage nodes.
 - When a storage node comes back online, or just want to perform a clean-up, it sends a request to the satellite.
 The satellite replies with the list of pieces id it may delete (possibly using a bloom filter).
 - The satellite removes the piece id and storage node id from its “not deleted pieces” table.

 ### Garbage Collection
-**Approach from the whitepaper:**
+#### Approach from the whitepaper
 - The uplink makes a request to the satellite
 - The satellite replies with a hash of the pieces the storage node should be holding
 - If the storage node detects a difference, it makes a second request to the satellite
 - The satellite replies with the bloom filter of the pieces the storage node should keep
 - Upon receiving the bloom filter, the storage node checks, for each piece, if it is in the set.
 If it is not, it deletes it.
 The storage node may still hold deleted pieces, as bloom filter can trigger a false positive.

-**Bloom filter:**
+#### Bloom filter
 A bloom filter is a probabilistic data structure used to test if an element belongs to a set.
 It can raise false positives, but no false negatives.
 A Bloom filter is an array of *m* bits, and a set of *k* hash functions that return an integer between 0 and *m-1* .
 To add an element, it has to be fed to the different hash functions and the bits at the resulting positions are set to 1.